 Your employee benefits package includes all the benefits provided by your employer.
 Employers are required by law (federal and state) to provide some types of benefits; others are provided voluntarily by the company.

 If you're not sure what benefits come with your job, ask your manager or Human Resources department for information about what you’re entitled to receive.

 What to Wear to Work

 If you're not sure about appropriate workplace attire, check prior to starting the job.
-It's going to be awkward if you arrive at the office and don't fit in with what everyone is wearing.
-Here's information on what to wear, plus advice on business attire, business casual attire and how to dress for success at work.
+It's going to be awkward if you arrive at the office and don't fit in with what everyone else is wearing.

 Your company may announce your arrival, or it may be up to you to make an announcement.
 Here are letter and email examples you can use to announce your new job to colleagues, clients, and business and personal connections.